fake-name/ChromeController/README.md

 validator in raw AST broke my brain).

 Tested mostly on python 3.5, lightly on 3.4 and 3.6, all on linux.
 If you are using python 2, please stahp.
-Will probably work with normal chromium/windows, but that's not tested.
+It works with normal chromium and on windows, but that has only been very lightly used.
 My test-target is the google-provided `chrome` binary.

 Note that this tool generates and manipulates the AST directly, so it is EXTREMELY sensitive to implementation details.
 It is *probably* broken on